jhsu802701/generic_gem/README.md

 ### Testing this gem

-After cloning this source code, cd your way into this directory and enter the command "sh gem_test.sh".
+After cloning this source code, cd your way into this directory and enter the command `sh gem_test.sh`.
+Note that this script also runs the code_test.sh and gem_install.sh scripts.

+### Testing this gem's source code
+Enter the command `sh code_test.sh` to test the quality of the source code.

+### Running this gem in irb
+Enter the command `sh gem_console.sh`.

 ### Installing this gem

-After cloning this source code, cd your way into this directory and enter the command "sh gem_install.sh".
+Enter the command "sh gem_install.sh".

 ## Contributing